rpytel1/log-strategy/README.md

 ## Download preprocessed data for training embeddings

 ## To preprocess your own data
-- 'start the java extractor app'
+- `start the java extractor app`
-- 'set the balanced training, validation and test datasets into directories train, val and test respectively.'
+- `set the balanced training, validation and test datasets into directories train, val and test respectively.`
-- 'run preprocess.sh'
+- `run preprocess.sh`

 ## Training
 To run training of Neural network invoke: